ham952/PyautoGui---Hello-world/README.md

 ## Known Issues

-1. PyAutoGUI unable to locate excel-icon.
+1. PyAutoGUI unable to locate excel-icon.PNG

         To localize the icon PyAutoGUI uses open pythons Pillow library.
 The accuracy of excel icon screen shot detection is quite low.
 In case of no detection by PIL, make a fresh screen shot of excel file icon in the "windows task bar" and replace it with the excel-icon.PNG file in folder